AWSBarker/itasc/README.md

 ### FUNCTIONS
 - Login is required access a.
 Admin panel and b. iTASC Dashboard
 - Admin panel login allows administrators the rights to export of data CSV, creation of other users/groups and editing items such as adding patients.
-- User login and rights are controlled by Admin
+- User login and rights are controlled by Admin.
+All Users must be granted 'Staff' status to allow admin login.
 - Pairings are made to match devices (IMEI) to subjects (PatientID) - A pair is unique one-to-one
 - A pairing is deleted (unpaired) in Admin panel, it does not delete the measurements allocated to a patient
 - A apired device cannot be allocated to another patient, it must be unpaired first